Skip to main content

 • Persons taking HIV pre-exposure prophylaxis (PrEP)

-*** Clinicians should offer HIV pre-exposure prophylaxis (PrEP) to all HIV-uninfected MSM and TG/NB persons who have sex with men, and should explicitly recommend PrEP to all MSM and TG/NB persons who have sex with men with any of the following risks:
+** Clinicians should offer HIV PrEP to all HIV-negative MSM and TNB persons who have sex with men, and should explicitly recommend PrEP to all MSM and TNB persons who have sex with men with any of the following risks in the prior year: 1) diagnosis of gonorrhea or early syphilis; 2) methamphetamine use; 3) condomless receptive anal sex with someone other than a mutually monogamous partner; 4) history of exchanging sex for money, drugs or

 expand_less